Jolt Cola: Worldwide

-In Australia, ("bottled under the authority of the Jolt Company Inc. by Jolt Corporation Australia Pty Ltd, 1 Barrpowell Street Welland" South Australia) Jolt is sold in the traditional cola flavor, as well as lime, root beer, cream soda, black cherry and orange flavors.
+In Australia ("bottled under the authority of the Jolt Company Inc. by Jolt Corporation Australia Pty Ltd, 1 Barrpowell Street Welland" South Australia), Jolt is sold in the traditional cola flavor, as well as lime, root beer, cream soda, black cherry and orange flavors.
 It generally comes in 615 ml bottles, with 190 mg of caffeine (190/615 mg/ml).
 In 2006, bottle capacities were reduced to 600 ml.
 With a caffeine concentration of 47 mg per 100 ml, these bottles contain 282 mg.
 For many years, Jolt has not been available (for example in capital cities such as Canberra or Brisbane).
 The Jolt Cola Australian website has a shopping section and claims to deliver to the door, primarily 330mL bottle volumes in cases of fifteen bottles.

 Jolt Cola was available in Pakistan in the late 90s where it introduced several new flavors.
 However they were not very successful and ceased selling shortly.

-Jolt Cola was available in Japan in the late 1980s and early 1990s, through the local distributorship of UCC Ueshima Coffee Co..
+Jolt Cola was available in Japan in the late 1980s and early 1990s.
+It was made available through the local distributorship of UCC Ueshima Coffee Co..

 In the Philippines, Cosmos Bottling Corporation, makers of Sarsi and Pop Cola, entered into a licensing agreement in 1995 to manufacture and distribute Jolt Cola.
 The license was terminated in 2001 after Cosmos was acquired by Coca-Cola Bottlers Philippines, Inc.

 Jolt was redistributed after the formula was modified by RC Cola distributor Eduardo Sanchez and Victoria Lambert.